 The Bottom Line

 A mortgage is something you should consider before you leap into the loan approval process.
-Make sure you have sufficient funds and you are ready to handle loans responsibly.
+Make sure you have sufficient funds and you are ready to handle loans responsibly before applying for a mortgage.